The Administrative Policies

 TAP NO. 6: SELECTION, ASSIGNMENT, TRANSFER, AND PROMOTION OF NON-FACULTY EMPLOYEES

-Administrative/professional, clerical/secretarial, Facilities Management, Public Safety, and Support Service employees recruited by the Office of Human Resource Management are selected for employment, transfer, or promotion on the basis of their knowledge, skills, and abilities.
-The best possible qualified individual as determined by the University will be selected without regard to race, color, sex, age, religion, national origin, marital status or disability (See TAP #30 Affirmative Action, Equal Educational and Employment Opportunity, and Human Relations in the Workplace and Classroom).
+Internal employees are recruited and are selected for employment, transfer, or promotion on the basis of their knowledge, skills, and abilities in correlation to the job requirements.
+The best possible qualified individual as determined by the University will be selected without regard to race, color, gender, sexual orientation, age, religion, national origin, marital status, genetic history or disability.

-University employees who desire to transfer to a higher-level position, and who have the requisite knowledge, skills and abilities, will be referred to the employing department head for consideration.
-Such employees must make their interest in a position known to the Office of Human Resource Management by submitting credentials that are to be forwarded to the hiring department for review.
+University employees who desire to transfer to a new position, and who have the requisite knowledge, skills and abilities, must prepare and submit a cover letter and resume to the Office of Human Resources.

 An individual who is being strongly considered for transfer should notify their current supervisor of their intent.
 A reasonable notice must be given once the job is offered and accepted.
 Two weeks is preferred and strongly encouraged.